teivah/100-go-mistakes/README.md

 ## About the Author

 Teiva Harsanyi is a senior software engineer at Google.
 He has worked in various domains, including insurance, transportation, and safety-critical industries like air traffic management.
-He is passionate about Go and how to design and implement reliable applications.
+He is passionate about Go and how to design and implement reliable systems.

 ## Common Go Mistakes